jsdom/webidl2js/README.md

 #### Static operations

 IDL static operations are declared as properties on the constructor, to mimic how the generated class works.
-This makes the ES2015 `class` syntax especially idiomatic for defining an interface implementation.
+This makes using `class` syntax especially idiomatic for defining an interface implementation, as you can just use `static` methods.

 ### Properties implementing IDL attributes